 The Uncomfortable Truth: How Bike Saddles Finally Stopped Ignoring Your Anatomy

-If you’ve ever finished a long ride feeling more numb than accomplished, you’ve experienced a problem that’s as old as the bicycle itself.
-For more than a century, saddle design prioritized durability, tradition, and racing dogma over basic human anatomy.
+If you’ve ever finished a long ride feeling more numb than accomplished, you’ve experienced a problem as old as the bicycle itself.
+For over a century, saddle design prioritized durability, tradition, and racing dogma over basic human anatomy.
 It took medical studies, technological breakthroughs, and a cultural shift to finally force the industry to care about your comfort.

 From Leather to Lattices: A Bumpy Ride